easedup/acv9/curriculum/hass-history/year-8.md

 *  describing the impact of the Magna Carta on different social groups including the nobility, religious orders, merchants, workers/craftsmen, peasants and women
 *  investigating the effects of the Black Death in a city such as Carthage, Damascus or Rome; for example, labour shortages, peasant uprisings, the weakening of feudal structures, increased social mobility, and challenges to religious ideas and power
 *  identifying the effect of the Black Death on human populations using studies of church records from the period, considering the reliability of these statistics and explaining the impact of the population change in areas such as farming, commerce, culture and religion
-*  describing the significance of double-entry bookkeeping, as seen in the <em>Messari</em> accounts of the Republic of Genoa in 1340 CE, in accelerating the production of wealth and patronage
+*  describing the significance of double-entry bookkeeping, as seen in the *Messari* accounts of the Republic of Genoa in 1340 CE, in accelerating the production of wealth and patronage
 *  investigating learning in the Renaissance period (for example, humanism and the influence of ancient Greece and Rome) and analysing the symbolic representation of this learning in architecture, artworks and inventions from individuals such as Brunelleschi, Copernicus, Donatello, da Vinci, Michelangelo and Titian
-*  <p>explaining why the <em>Catasto</em> of 1427 was introduced in Florence following the end of war with the Duchy of Milan</p>
+*  explaining why the *Catasto* of 1427 was introduced in Florence following the end of war with the Duchy of Milan
 *  identifying a range of primary sources, such as artwork, music, literature, architecture, correspondence and diaries, that demonstrate the spread of the Renaissance across Europe
 *  describing the impact of the printing press on the rise of literacy
 *  investigating the Enlightenment ideas about human freedom and the exercise of authority, which promoted radical change to the political order; for example constitutional government and the separation of Church and state